 - Three-year warranty a little disappointing

-Alternatives to the Skoda include other large family cars such as the Vauxhall Insignia and Mazda 6.
+Alternatives to the Skoda include other large family cars such as the Peugeot 508 and Mazda6.
 While these models are less popular than they once were, they bring the space and refinement of executive cars like the BMW 5 Series at a much lower price.
 The Superb is so good that it even challenges these executive cars in some areas, despite costing less.

 Although the Superb was updated in 2019 with a different grille, LED headlights and new Skoda lettering on the boot, it wasn’t a huge change overall.
-Skoda also launched the Superb iV plug-in hybrid model in 2019, a plug-in hybrid that offers low company-car tax costs and the potential for ultra-low running costs for some buyers.
+Skoda also launched the Superb iV plug-in hybrid model at the same time, offering low company-car tax costs and the potential for ultra-low running costs for some buyers.

 The Superb has always lived up to its nameplate for all sorts of reasons.
 For a start, it’s really comfortable.
 While it’s not particularly exciting to drive, the Skoda is smooth, settled and composed even on bumpy roads, plus it has a good range of engines to choose from.

 The entry-level 1.5-litre TSI petrol with 148bhp is a great choice, as it’s both smooth and punchy but also really quiet and reasonably efficient.
 It goes from 0-62mph in around nine seconds and has an official fuel efficiency figure of 47mpg if you go for the manual transmission.

 Both this TSI petrol and the 2.0-litre TDI diesel engines are available with a manual gearbox, or they can be specced with the DSG automatic gearbox which is the only option on all the other engines.
 It’s also possible to specify the 197bhp diesel and the 268bhp petrol engines with four-wheel drive for extra traction on slippery surfaces.
 The latter engine is related to the motor in the Volkswagen Golf R and SEAT Leon Cupra, so it brings impressive performance but poor fuel economy.